 With rapid urbanization has come an increase in demand for real estate and a concurrent rise in prices.
 The steep climb in prices has forced the parking industry to innovate and move away from the traditional way of doing things.
-Cities now offer several parking garage facilities such as single level, multi-level, underground, and automated to suit the evolving needs of urban dwellers.
+Cities now offer several types of parking garages facilities such as single-level, multi-level, underground, and automated to suit the evolving needs of urban dwellers.
 Let’s find out the types of parking garages.

 This plain vanilla facility is the most common type of garage with just a single floor for parking.

-This type of garage has all its levels below the ground.
+These types of parking garages have all their levels below the ground.
 These are often found in places that have a space crunch but need a big parking facility.